 How do you replace eggs?
 Follow this guide for simple a Vegan Egg Substitute and make perfect eggless baking and cooking recipes.
 With replacements for everything from baked goods to custards to savory breakfast dishes.

 When first going vegan, it can be hard to imagine a life without eggs.
 Believe me, I know.
 Pretty quickly you’ll find, just as I did, that eggs are easy to replace in nearly everything and in fact, eggs are completely unnecessary.
 In the decade I’ve been a vegan I’ve seen amazing progress in the plant-based food movement and one of those areas is the “vegan egg” which continues to gets expand and get better every year.
-There are many commercial products out there, but this guide is focused on simple, easy to find, solutions on how to replace eggs in nearly everything.
+There are many commercial products out there, but this guide is focused on simple, easy to find, solutions for a vegan egg substitute for nearly everything.

-Let’s take a look at some of the best ways to replace eggs in your baking and cooking.
+Let’s take a look at some of my favorite vegan egg substitutes in baking and cooking.

 Most cookies, muffins, pancakes, quick-breads, and cakes all use eggs for a combination of these.
 Lucky for eggless eaters, many plant-based foods that have similar properties and therefore do the same thing in simple baked goods.
 Here’s a list of the most common vegan egg substitute in baking.

 - Chickpea flour: High in protein, chickpea flour works both as a binder and leavener and, in my opinion, one of the best natural egg replacers for baked goods such as scones, cookies, and biscotti.
 To substitute: mix 3 tablespoons of chickpea flour with 3 tablespoons of water for each egg, until thick and creamy.
 Chickpea flour can be found in most health stores or bulk sections of well-stocked grocery stores.